-The oyster cocktail, a popular West Coast treat,
+The Oyster Cocktail or Oyster Shooter, a popular West Coast treat,

 originated in a San Francisco restaurant around 1860 by a miner back from the